Feliz Cinco de Mayo!

 National Quilting Month has been sponsored by the National Quilting Association (NQA) since 1991 when it designated the third Saturday in March as National Quilting Day; over the years it has expanded to the entire month of March giving quilters more time for shop-hops, shows, and classes.
 In 1994, the Craft & Hobby Association created National Craft Month to help people rediscover and learn about the benefits of crafting.
 While crafting may conjure up images of kids working with popsicle sticks and glue, crafters, in reality, are people of all ages who produce something tangible with their hands.

 Quilts and various crafts can be beautiful as well as useful or not.
-It is for this reason that we have shows and museums to expose, share, study and enjoy the skill.
+It is for this reason that we have shows and museums to expose, share, study and enjoy the skill, art, or craft.
 Whether quilt or craft, both adhere to aesthetic principles by the materials chosen, shapes used, or how the various pieces come together.
 The completed pieces may be useful or have no purpose at all.
 When they provide beauty or please our sense of aesthetics, the outcome is art.

 Benefits of Quilting and Crafting